 Sony will release a Honami smartphone and a new JPEG engine soon

 Sony is showing signs of noticing the trend, therefore it is looking to add bigger and better image sensors in its mobile devices.
-One upcoming device is codenamed Honami, just like the new JPEG engine that the company is currently developing.
+One upcoming device is codenamed Honami, just like the new JPEG engine

 The PlayStation-maker has received a lot of criticism from photographers, who say that JPEG images captured with Sony cameras pale in comparison with the ones taken with Nikon, Canon, and Fujifilm shooters.